About This Course

 Programme Outline

-The BA Digital Humanities and Information Technology is a three-year programme.
-It is possible to take a four-year degree under the International or Work Experience pathways as detailed:
+Our BA in Digital Humanities and Information Technology is a three-year course.
+You can also take a four-year degree under the International or Work Experience pathways as detailed:

 - 3 Years: BA (Hons) Digital Humanities and Information Technology